 Patrick Daniel Tillman is one of the greatest professional sports heroes of our time.
 The former NFL safety and corporal as a member of the U.S. Army Rangers lost his life serving in Afghanistan on April 22, 2004.
 After almost 15 years, Tillman was honored in the state that brought him public notoriety for his accomplishments on and off the football field.

-Tillman was inducted into the Arizona Sports Hall of Fame on November 1, 2018 at the Scottdale Plaza Resort.
+Tillman was inducted into the Arizona Sports Hall of Fame on November 1, 2018, at the Scottdale Plaza Resort, becoming the latest institution to keep the American Hero's legacy intact.

 Already a member of the College Football Hall of Fame, Pat Tillman gained notoriety as a linebacker for the Arizona State University Sun Devils in the late 1990s.
 At 5-foot-11 and 200 pounds soaking wet, Tillman helped lead the Sun Devils to an 11-1 record and a berth in the Rose Bowl his junior year.